Republicans retake Senate as voters reject party in power

 “In the primary, I didn’t put a sign out,” he said during a press conference.
 “Think about this for a second: I didn’t put one single sign up, and I won by 35-plus points.
 The people of this state know me.
 They know me, and they know me really well.
 I’ve done almost zero campaigning.”

-Although the presidential election and control of the House were still too close to call, the Senate switch will put Republicans in charge of the agenda in that chamber.
+The Senate switch will put Republicans in charge of the agenda in that chamber.
 They will hold the keys to executive branch nominations and federal judgeships, as well as any vacancies that might arise at the Supreme Court.

+“Trump will be able to get any confirmations that he likes,” says Jeffery Jenkins, a public policy professor at the University of Southern California.

-And right off the bat, they’re going to be staring at an expiring federal debt ceiling and tax cuts from the Trump administration that will end at the conclusion of 2025.
+And right off the bat, lawmakers will be staring at an expiring federal debt ceiling and tax cuts from the first Trump administration that will end at the conclusion of 2025.

 “The stakes are going to be really high.
 Right out of the box they’re going to have to deal with government spending, raising the debt limit,” says Kevin Kosar, an expert on Congress at the American Enterprise Institute.

 But first, Republicans will need to pick their new majority leader in a secret-ballot election set for next week.
-In the running are South Dakota Sen. John Thune, the No. 2 Senate Republican, Texas Sen. John Cornyn, who termed out of GOP leadership, and Sen. Rick Scott of Florida.
-Both Senators Thune and Cornyn are more traditional conservatives, while Senator Scott has deep ties to the party’s right wing, says Sarah Binder, a political science professor at George Washington University who has long studied Congress.
+In the running are South Dakota Sen. John Thune, the No. 2 Senate Republican; Texas Sen. John Cornyn, who termed out of GOP leadership; and Sen. Rick Scott of Florida.
+Both Senators Thune and Cornyn are more traditional conservatives, while Senator Scott has deep ties to the party’s right wing, says Sarah Binder, a political science professor at The George Washington University who has long studied Congress.

 Staunch Trump loyalist Sen. Mike Lee of Utah appears to be playing kingmaker.
 He has announced that each of the candidates has agreed to participate at a forum that he will moderate on Nov.
 12. At the same time, he has issued a letter to colleagues, calling for Senate reforms, especially allowing more freedom for senators to offer amendments on legislation and engage in extended debate.

-Note: Editor’s note: This story, which was originally published at 12:40 a.m. on Wednesday, Nov.
-6, has been updated to reflect ongoing developments.